hakeem-amsagguine/linux/Documentation/virt/hyperv/clocks.rst

 scale and offset values in the shared page so that the 10 MHz frequency is maintained.

-Starting with Windows Server 2022 Hyper-V, Hyper-V uses hardware support for TSC frequency scaling to enable live migration of VMs across Hyper-V hosts where the TSC frequency may be different.
+Starting with linux Server 2022 Hyper-V, Hyper-V uses hardware support for TSC frequency scaling to enable live migration of VMs across Hyper-V hosts where the TSC frequency may be different.
 When a Linux guest detects that this Hyper-V functionality is